TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 #definition[
   *`Int`* and *`Integer`* are the types used to represent integers.

   `Integer` can hold any number no matter how big, up to the limit of your machine's memory, while `Int` corresponds to the set of positive and negative integers that can be expressed in 32 or 64 bits(based on system) with the bounds changing depending on implementation (guaranteed at least -2^29 to 2^29).
-Going outside this range may give weird results. /*why not us #ex*/ Ex. `product [1..52] :: Int` gives a negative number which cannot realistically be $52!$.
+Going outside this range may give weird results. /*why not us #ex*/ Ex. /*Do we expect them to know `product at this point?`*/`product [1..52] :: Int` gives a negative number which cannot realistically be $52!$.
 On the other hand, `product [1..52] :: Integer` gives indeed the correct answer.

   The reason for `Int` existing despite its bounds and us not using `Integer` for everything is related to speed and memory.
 Using the former is faster and uses lesser memory.